stassop/flutter_hero_page_route/README.md

 ## Hero Page Route Widget

-At the top level our code looks like this:
+At the top level our home page code looks like this:

 ```
 final _heroTag = 'Hero Page';